 - 1. Use helpful non-verbal communication:

 - Keep your head level with the mother/caregiver

 - Pay attention

 - Remove physical barriers

-- Take time
+- Take time/allow the mother or caregiver time to talk

 - Use appropriate touch

 - 2. Ask open questions

 - 3. Use responses and gestures that show interest

 - 4. Reflect back what the mother/caregiver says

-- 5. Empathize show that you understand how the mother/caregiver feels
+- 5. Empathize show that you understand what the mother/caregiver feels

 - 6. Avoid using words that sound judging